leandroroser/linux-copilot/Readme.md

-Linux Copilot is a command line tool for Linux that allows users to generate Linux editable commands using GPT-3 that can be run on the fly as a regular command in the same terminal, without fancy UI, just pure Linux!
+Linux Copilot is a command-line tool for Linux that enables users to generate editable Linux commands using GPT-3.
+These commands can be executed on-the-fly as regular commands within the same terminal, without any fancy UI, providing a pure Linux experience!

-The interesting feature of this terminal is that it acts as auto-complete, allowing not only to make question but to **edit and run the responses**.
+One interesting feature of this terminal is its auto-complete functionality.
+It allows users not only to ask questions but also to edit and execute the generated responses.

 Currently, the application was tested in bash and zsh.